 - Restore all chrome tabs after crash or restart

-- Get back the ‘View Image’ in Google Image search on Google Chrome
+- Get back the ‘View Image’ in the Google Image search on Google Chrome